gouthampacha/interop/HACKING.rst

          }
       },

 #.
-Once you've saved your changes, commit the chage locally:
+Once you've saved your changes, commit the change locally:

    .. code-block:: console

      $ git commit -a

-   Be sure to write a useful commit message explaning your change.
+   Be sure to write a useful commit message explaining your change.

 #.
 Push the change to gerrit, where your request can be reviewed: